centrifuge/documentation/docs/use/participate-in-network/index.md

 ## Centrifuge Chain Governance

 Centrifuge Chain has a formalized governance system that is encoded on-chain utilizing the [Substrate democracy pallet](https://crates.io/crates/pallet-democracy).
-This enables on-chain voting mechanisms for binding and transparent governance by RAD token holders.
+This enables on-chain voting mechanisms for binding and transparent governance by CFG token holders.

 To make any change to Centrifuge Chain requires a stake-weighted majority.
-RAD holders can vote with their stake on referenda that are proposed by the Centrifuge community or the Centrifuge Chain Council; a body of 7 members elected by RAD holders.
+CFG holders can vote with their stake on referenda that are proposed by the Centrifuge community or the Centrifuge Chain Council; a body of 7 members elected by CFG holders.

-RAD holders can propose and vote on changes such as runtime upgrades, distribution of treasury funds, chain parameters, and the governace system itself.
-RAD holders vote on proposals with their tokens, and increase the weight of their vote by locking up tokens for extended periods of time along with their vote.
+CFG holders can propose and vote on changes such as runtime upgrades, distribution of treasury funds, chain parameters, and the governace system itself.
+CFG holders vote on proposals with their tokens, and increase the weight of their vote by locking up tokens for extended periods of time along with their vote.

 ### Centrifuge Chain Council

-The Centrifuge Chain Council comprises a body of 7 elected members who gain prioritized voting rights over other RAD holders.
+The Centrifuge Chain Council comprises a body of 7 elected members who gain prioritized voting rights over other CFG holders.
 The purpose of the council is to propose referenda beneficial to the Centrifuge Network, based on member's expertise and experience in developing, maintaining and using Centrifuge.
-The council also serves to represent passive RAD holders who may not participate in all referenda.
+The council also serves to represent passive CFG holders who may not participate in all referenda.

-Though Public Referenda can be proposed by any RAD holder, the vote needed to pass is generally super-majority carries, adaptive to the voter turnout.
+Though Public Referenda can be proposed by any CFG holder, the vote needed to pass is generally super-majority carries, adaptive to the voter turnout.
 However, when the Council proposes a motion and >3/4 of the Council vote in favour of the proposal, the vote becomes a simple majority-carries with no reference to turnout.
 When a proposal is unanimously voted in favor by the council, it benefits from negative turnout bias.
 This requires a heavy supermajority of nay votes to reject at low turnouts, but as turnout increases towards 100%, it becomes a simple majority-carries.

 #### Council Election